Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

   > **Note**
   >
-The component-based application is created with a first component create request and it will be terminated if there is no running instances.
+The component-based application is created with a component create request.
+This application terminates if there are no running instances.
 In the `RUNNING` state, the component-based application creates instances of registered components.
 The registered component can have multiple instances.